ctagg/ebay_shopping/README.txt

 == DESCRIPTION:

-Ebay_Shopping Plugin
+Ebay_Shopping Gem
 ===================

-The ebay_shopping plugin is a RubyonRails library for Ebay's Shopping API (http://developer.ebay.com/products/shopping/).
+The ebay_shopping gem is a Ruby library for Ebay's Shopping API (http://developer.ebay.com/products/shopping/).
 Unlike the trading API (http://developer.ebay.com/products/trading/), the shopping API is only for retrieval of information, not for posting items, or bidding on them.